mddazure/azure-data-services-networking-part-1/README.md

 ![image](images/Synapse-Public-ManagedVNET-ManagedPE.png)

-### Synapse Public access with Managed VNET and customer VNET
+### Synapse Private access with Managed VNET and customer VNET
 A customer VNET can contain Self Hosted- and SSIS Integration Runtimes, and Private Endpoints to the Synapse Workspace subresources.
 The /Dev subresource connects to the Workspace API, /Sql and /SqlOnDemand connect to the SQL Pools.

 Workspace Public network access can now be set to Disabled on the Networking page of the Workspace in the Azure Portal.